terraform-ibm-modules/terraform-ibm-icd-mongodb/examples/complete/README.md

 # Complete example with Encryption and CBR rules

-An end-to-end example that adds encryption to the [basic example](../basic/README.md).
-This example uses the IBM Cloud terraform provider to:
+This end-to-end example uses the IBM Cloud terraform provider to:

 - Create a new resource group if one is not passed in.
 - An ICD MongoDB database instance with autoscaling enabled (automatically increase resources).